martycodes333/EMA_Think_Script/README.md

 ![](SPY69.png)

+This visualization shows the script at work on the monthly timeframe since SPY's inception.

 ## The following steps will be performed in this project
 1. Create a THINK OR SWIM ACCOUNT WITH TD AMERITRADE